As promised in my last post, this post will be about the Diamond DA42.

 Not all small aircraft has retractable gear but the Diamond DA42 does.
 The gear is retracted and extended on command.

 When the three indication lights in the cockpit turn green (one for each part of the gear), you can safely land the aircraft.

-In addition to the manual check ups performed before landing, the system also has an integrated warning system which notifies the pilot in case the aircraft is flown in landing configuration without the gear extended.
+In addition to the manual checkups performed before landing, the system also has an integrated warning system that notifies the pilot in case the aircraft is flown in landing configuration without the gear extended.

 If you're considering a career as a pilot - take our pilot test and find out if you have what it takes...